Ronny-Gallin-Software-Engineering/angular-archwizard/README.md

 on the `$aw-colors` variable and other variables you can tweak to tune the wizard to your needs.

 ## Example
-You can find an basic example project using `angular-archwizard` [here](https://madoar.github.io/angular-archwizard-demo).
+You can find an basic example project using `@rgse/angular-archwizard` [here](https://madoar.github.io/angular-archwizard-demo).
 The sources for the example can be found in the [angular-archwizard-demo](https://github.com/madoar/angular-archwizard-demo) repository.
 It illustrates how the wizard looks like and how the different settings can change its layout and behavior.